luxluth/ass-html5/README.md

 # Credits

-Thanks to the [ass-compiler](https://github.com/weizhenye/ass-compiler/) from weizhenye.
+Thanks to the [ass-compiler](https://github.com/weizhenye/ass-compiler/) by weizhenye.